 The nonstruck side doors are fully latched and locked, whereas the struck side doors are fully latched but not locked.
+However, if the vehicle is equipped with automatic locking doors that cannot be set to remain unlocked when the vehicle is in forward motion, the struck side door locks are kept in their automatic state.
 The front and rear drivers side windows are fully raised.